Natacuin/nodeventures/README.md

 ### 01-Basics

 This folder constains code to create a very basic node.js server.
 The is configured to run the server on http://localhost:3000.
 To quit the running Node.js server press `Ctrl + C` in the terminal.
 The sample codes shows how to do basic tasks like create responses based on the request information URL or METHOD.

+### 02-Express

+This folder constains code to create a node.js server using the express framework.
+The is configured to run the server on http://localhost:3000.
+To run individual programs just type `node [nameofthefile]` for example `node .\app01.js`, be sure to open the terminal in the same folder of the file.
+To quit the running Node.js server press `Ctrl + C` in the terminal.